omarjo90/sysdig_sdet/README.md

 ## Senior Software Developer in Test position @Sysdig

-little repo that contains the sysdyg technical interview code
+Little repo that contains the sysdyg technical interview code

-Minikube - Windows set up
+- Minikube - Windows set up

 >This link demonstrates how to set up minekube https://minikube.sigs.k8s.io/docs/start, follow the instructions until step 4, put attention in step 2 in case that minikube does not start correctly.